Tax-Loss Harvesting: How can this strategy help you save on your taxes?

 Bottom line

 Tax-loss harvesting can be tax-efficient, but it can also be risky.
-Whether you use an online brokerage or consult with a tax advisor for investment advice, it’s important to understand how different strategies can impact your personal finance strategy.
+Whether you use an online brokerage or consult with a tax advisor for investment advice, its important to understand how different strategies can impact your personal finance strategy.
 With Public, you can get access to a community of fellow investors who can offer advice and suggestions to help you on your financial planning journey.

 Save money and build wealth by taking advantage of tax-loss harvesting.